callat-qcd/espressodb/doc-src/customizations/index.rst

     register_admins("my_project.hamiltonian")

-Adding the :code:`exclude_models` key word argument to the method, prevents rendering models in the admin page.
+Adding the :code:`exclude_models` keyword argument to the method, prevents rendering models in the admin page.

 This feature can be used to customize your admin view for a specific model